centreon/centreon-archived/doc/fr/api/clapi/objects/instances.rst

 ================= ================================================================
 Column	          Description
 ================= ================================================================
 ID                ID

 Name              Name

 Localhost         *1* if it is the main poller, *0* otherwise

 IP Address        IP address of the poller

 Activate          *1* if poller is enabled, *0* otherwise

 Status            *1* if poller is running, *0* otherwise

 Init script       Init script path

-Monitoring Engine Engine used on poller: *NAGIOS*, *ICINGA*, *SHINKEN*...
+Monitoring Engine Engine used on poller: *CENTREON-ENGINE*

 Bin               Path of the Scheduler binary

 Stats Bin         Path of the Nagios Stats binary

 Perfdata          Path of perfdata file

+Gorgone protocol  Gorgone communication type (ZMQ, SSH)

-SSH Port	  SSH Port
+Gorgone Port      Gorgone Port
 ================= ================================================================